 - Passion – to be great at something you need to genuinely care deeply about it.
 The world is full of talented smart people who lack a passion for their work/calling and as a result never reach their true potential.

 In our society we place a great emphasis on winning (maybe too much).
 When we witness an individual or team scale the heights of greatness and do it in a way befitting the accomplishment it is fun to watch and worth acknowledging.
-Sadly, there will always be naysayers or people embittered by their own lack of accomplishment and/or fears who begrudge the moment and in the case of Martin Luther King Jr. spoil it for everyone else.
+Sadly, there will always be naysayers or people embittered by their own lack of accomplishment and/or fears who begrudge the moment.
 We all know intuitively what makes a winner.
 Our struggle is the gap between that knowledge and our own reality.
 I encourage you to take these cues and become the hero of your own life.